walid11111/Image_recognition/README.md

-Image Recognition Project
+Image Recognition Project:
 This project demonstrates an implementation of an Image Recognition system using Python and machine learning.
 The goal is to preprocess image data, train a recognition model, and evaluate its performance.

-Table of Contents
+Table of Contents:
 Introduction
 Features
 Prerequisites